 How do the sentinels of the immune system translate the microbial data they receive into immunological instructions?

-In this sequence of events, the team of Philippe Pierre is particularly interested in the key stage of maturation of dendritic cells.
-This is the moment when the cells detect the microbes, change their biological functions and begin their migration to secondary lymphoid organs.
+In this sequence of events, the team of Philippe Pierre and Evelina Gatti is particularly interested in the key stage of maturation of dendritic cells.
+This is the moment when the cells detect the microbes or danger, change their biological functions and begin their migration to secondary lymphoid organs.

 Generation of a dendritic cell.
-Copyright, P Pierre, CIML
+Copyright, Philippe Pierre, CIML

 "Dendritic cells work like an interface," recalls Philippe Pierre. "they sense microbial products, classify them according to their type and then convert this information into instructions.
 They use these instructions not only for themselves - because the encounter with microbial products is not a trivial event and generates natural stress in the cells - but also for immune cells with which they cooperate.